OmniBrainBench: A Comprehensive Multimodal Benchmark for Brain Imaging Analysis Across Multi-stage Clinical Tasks: Introduction

-{A central challenge in evaluating MLLMs is the limited modality coverage in existing brain imaging benchmarks~\cite{lau2018dataset,liu2021slake,ray2024nova,seenivasan2022surgical,bai2024m3d,johnson2019mimic,kucs2024medsegbench,wardlaw2019small}.
-Most benchmarks emphasize a small set of radiological modalities and fail to fully cover the commonly used spectrum of structural, functional, and molecular neuroimaging~\cite{thomalla2018wake}.
-For example, Brain Tumor VQA is restricted to structural magnetic resonance imaging (sMRI) volumes, omitting functional series such as functional MRI (fMRI), diffusion imaging, and molecular techniques like positron emission tomography (PET)~\cite{shehzad2025brain}.
-Likewise, NOVA focuses on anatomical brain MRI and offers no coverage of nuclear medicine or other metabolically oriented modalities~\cite{ray2024nova}.
-In practice, clinical reality instead demands modality diversity~\cite{mahler2020multimodality,tang2024multimodal}: stroke evaluation typically begins with non-contrast CT to rule out hemorrhage and adds diffusion-weighted imaging (DWI), susceptibility-weighted imaging (SWI), and fluid-attenuated inversion recovery (FLAIR) to map the damaged tissue and adjacent swelling~\cite{wardlaw2019small}; Parkinson's disease management frequently integrates structural MRI sequences, diffusion MRI, resting-state fMRI, and dopaminergic imaging via SPECT or PET to track brain degeneration and functional network changes~\cite{elzahraa2023multimodality}; and Alzheimer's disease assessment relies on T1-weighted MRI (T1W) together with PET to capture both structural atrophy and protein deposition~\cite{jack2024overview,liu2025plasma}.
-There is a clear gap between the design of existing benchmarks and clinical practice in neuroimaging, underscoring the need for a comprehensive evaluation framework that supports truly multimodal assessment. }
+{A major challenge in evaluating MLLMs is the limited modality coverage in existing brain imaging benchmarks~\cite{ray2024nova,seenivasan2022surgical,bai2024m3d,kucs2024medsegbench,wardlaw2019small}.
+Most benchmarks emphasize limited modalities and fail to fully cover the commonly used spectrum of structural, functional, and molecular neuroimaging~\cite{thomalla2018wake}.
+For example, Brain Tumor VQA~\cite{shehzad2025brain} is restricted to structural magnetic resonance imaging (sMRI) volumes, omitting functional series such as functional MRI (fMRI), diffusion imaging, and molecular techniques like positron emission tomography (PET).
+NOVA~\cite{ray2024nova} focuses on anatomical brain MRI and offers no coverage of nuclear medicine or other modalities.
+In practice, clinical reality instead demands modality diversity~\cite{mahler2020multimodality,tang2024multimodal}, e.g., stroke evaluation begins with non-contrast computed tomography (CT) to rule out hemorrhage and adds diffusion-weighted imaging (DWI), susceptibility-weighted imaging (SWI), and fluid-attenuated inversion recovery (FLAIR) to map the damaged tissue and adjacent swelling~\cite{wardlaw2019small}.
+Parkinson's disease management integrates sMRI, diffusion MRI, resting-state fMRI, and dopaminergic imaging via single-photon emission computed tomography (SPECT) or PET to track brain degeneration and functional network changes~\cite{elzahraa2023multimodality}.
+Alzheimer's disease assessment relies on T1-weighted (T1W) imaging with PET to capture structural atrophy and protein deposition~\cite{liu2025plasma}.
+There is a clear gap between existing benchmarks and clinical practice in neuroimaging, underscoring the need for a comprehensive evaluation framework that supports multimodal assessment. }